 You have a lot of non-exempt property that you do not want to lose in bankruptcy.

 Again, every situation is different, so you should talk to a bankruptcy attorney to see if bankruptcy is right for you.

 How much does it cost to file for bankruptcy?

-As of January 2018, it costs $335 for court fees to file for bankruptcy under Chapter 7 and $310 to file for bankruptcy under Chapter 13.
-The court will not likely waive the filing fees even if you are very low income.
+As of December 2020, it costs $338 for court fees to file for bankruptcy under Chapter 7 and $313 to file for bankruptcy under Chapter 13.
 You may be allowed to pay the filing fee in installments if you cannot pay all at once.
 In addition to the filing fee, you will likely have fees for an attorney as well.
 Although you do not need an attorney to file a bankruptcy case, it can be very difficult to go through bankruptcy without an attorney.